brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 There is no `this` in a `static` member function, but there is _always_ an object argument anyway - in this case, in general, we create a "contrived" argument of type `B` and then say the call fails if we end up picking a non-`static` member function that actually needs a real object argument.
 But that's the status quo, what should we do in this case?
 There are two options to consider:

 1. We still create a contrived object argument (as we would if `f` were a "normal" `static` member function).
-But in this case, because `f` has an explicit `this` parameter, our contrived object argument would bind to the `this` parameter and this call would fail.
+But in this case, because `f` has an explicit object parameter, our contrived object argument would bind to the object parameter and this call would fail.
 That is, we're passing two arguments (a contrived object of type `B` and a `B`) to a function that takes a single parameter (`B const&`).
-2. We can choose to _not_ create a contrived object argument here, knowing that `f` has an explicit `this` parameter.
+2. We can choose to _not_ create a contrived object argument here, knowing that `f` has an explicit object parameter.
 As such, we're just invoking a single-parameter function with a single argument and this works fine.

 It's tempting to say, sure, let's just choose option 2, since we would be allowing more functionality.
 But that runs into a wrinkle: